Adirondack Cabin Rentals During

 guides may be hired here - the Sacandaga Lake holds the world

 record for pike!

-are fortunate to be within a 10-15 minute drive of several
+are fortunate to be within a 12+ minute drive from several

 excellent restaurants, two of which offer lakefront